mikewest/http-state-tokens/draft-west-http-state-tokens.md

 Servers configure the HTTP State Token representing a given users' state by appending a `Sec-Http-State-Options` header field to outgoing responses.

-User agents MUST process this header on a given response as follows:
+User agents MUST process this header on a given response as per the following algorithm, which is intended to be called after the `Set-Cookie` header is handled in step 11.4 of Section 4.6 of
+{{Fetch}}, which defines the "HTTP-network fetch" algorithm.

 1. Let `response-origin` be the origin of response's URL.